-The Company's success depends on its ability to attract, retain and motivate a highly-skilled and diverse management team and workforce.
-During the latter half of 2020, the Company experienced significant leadership changes, including appointing a new Chief Executive Officer, Executive Vice President of Operations, a new Executive Vice President of Engineering and Corporate Strategy, a new Vice President of Compliance, a new Executive Vice President of Land, Legal, Human Resources and Marketing along with the appointment of new directors to the Board of Directors.
-In the first quarter of 2021, the Company appointed a new Chief Financial Officer.
-Executive leadership transitions can be difficult to manage and could cause disruption to our business.
-Failure to ensure that the Company has the depth and breadth of management and personnel with the necessary skill set and experience could impede its ability to achieve growth objectives and execute its operational strategy.
-As the Company continues to expand, it will need to promote or hire additional staff, and, as a result of increased compensation and benefit mandates, it may be difficult to attract or retain such individuals without incurring significant additional costs.
+The Company's success depends on its ability to attract, retain and motivate a highly-skilled management team and workforce.
+Failure to ensure that the Company has the depth and breadth of management and personnel with the necessary skill sets and experience could impede its ability to achieve growth objectives and execute its operational strategy.
+As the Company continues to expand, it will need to promote or hire additional staff, and, as a result of increased compensation and benefit packages in our industry, as well as inflation pressures, it may be difficult to attract or retain such individuals without incurring significant additional costs.